-This publication provides a quantitative overview of the development and status of environmental crime in Germany between 2010 and 2019, based on data from the police crime statistics ("Polizeiliche Kriminalstatistik") and the Federal Statistical Office's criminal prosecution statistics ("Strafverfolgungsstatistik").
-The report provides both, an overview of general trends and an in-depth account of individual environmental offences.
-In addition, the publication contains data on administrative offences relating to trafficking of protected species.
+This publication provides a quantitative overview of the development and status of environmental crime in Germany between 2010 and 2020, with a supplementary presentation for the year 2021, based on data from the police crime statistics ("Polizeiliche Kriminalstatistik"), as well as statistics from the Federal Statistical Office's criminal prosecution ("Strafverfolgungsstatistik").
+The report provides both an overview of general trends and an in-depth account of individual environmental offences.
+Additionally, the publication contains data on administrative offences relating to the trafficking of protected species.
 The report was prepared by a team from Ecologic Institute on behalf of the German Federal Environment Agency.